alphatangojuliett/CoupledRadioInterferometer/README.md

-Afterward, you will need to pip (or conda) install the following modules:
+Afterward, you will need to pip (or conda) install the following two modules:

 ruamel.yaml